 CRISPR isn’t a drug.
 It’s a technique.
 The goal is to cut out and fix glitches in your genes that threaten your health.
 Although it’s not the first gene-editing method scientists have tried, it’s the simplest, fastest, and most accurate.
 And that makes it a game-changer.

 CRISPR is short for “clustered regularly interspaced short palindromic repeat.”
-It’s a bit of DNA that scientists first noticed it in bacteria’s immune systems.
+It’s a bit of DNA that scientists first noticed in the immune system of bacteria.
 That inspired the gene-editing technique that everyone now calls CRISPR.

 Those bacteria use CRISPR like a “Most Wanted” list.
 When a virus attacks, the bacteria memorize the virus’s DNA and file its profile in their CRISPR.
 If that same virus attacks again later on, the bacteria pull up its file in CRISPR and copy it.
 That copy acts like an assassin: It hunts down the virus and cuts its DNA to destroy it.